 Equipments Required

-- Measuring Cups: Use measuring cups to weigh everything out, and I also recommend ensuring that all your ingredients are leveled with the measuring cups.
+- Measuring Cups: Use measuring cups to weigh everything out, and I also recommend leveling all your ingredients with them.

-- Measuring Spoons: This recipe requires leavening agents and flavorings in very small quantities.
+- Measuring Spoons: This recipe requires very small quantities of leavening agents and flavorings.
 Hence, keep a set of measuring spoons handy.

 - Large Bowls: Two large bowls will be good enough for this recipe, one to make the cookie dough and the other to store your pecan pie filling once it is ready.